Willi Graf: Capture and Execution

-On 18 February 1943, Sophie and Hans Scholl went to the Ludwig Maximilian University to leave flyers out for the students to read.
+On 18 February 1943, Sophie and Hans Scholl went to the Ludwig-Maximilians-Universität München to leave flyers out for the students to read.
 They were seen by Jakob Schmid, a custodian at the university who was also a Gestapo informer.
 At around midnight on 18 February, Gestapo agents arrested Graf when he returned to his apartment after meeting with his cousins.
 When he was captured, he asked to be allowed to go to his bedroom and change into his Wehrmacht uniform.
 The agents agreed to his request.
 While changing, he was able to hide his diary under his many books.
 The diary was later found by his sister Anneliese, who was also arrested by the Gestapo at the same time.
 She was released a few months later.

 Graf's trial was set for 19 April 1943.
 At his trial, Graf was sentenced to death at the Volksgerichtshof for high treason, Wehrkraftzersetzung (undermining the troops' spirit), and furthering the enemy's cause.
 Graf was beheaded on 12 October 1943 at Stadelheim Prison in Munich, after around six months of solitary confinement.
 During this six-month period the Gestapo used psychological torture to try to extract information from Graf about other White Rose members and other anti-Nazi movements.
 Graf never gave up any names, taking on blame for the White Rose activities in order to protect others who had not yet been arrested.

 In his last letter to his family, he wrote:

 On this day I'm leaving this life and entering eternity.
 What hurts me most of all is that I am causing such pain to those of you who go on living.
 But strength and comfort you'll find with God and that is what I am praying for till the last moment.
 I know that it will be harder for you than for me.
 I ask you, Father and Mother, from the bottom of my heart, to forgive me for the anguish and the disappointment I've brought you.
 I have often regretted what I've done to you, especially here in prison.
 Forgive me and always pray for me!
 Hold on to the good memories....
 I could never say to you while alive how much I loved you, but now in the last hours I want to tell you, unfortunately only on this dry paper, that I love all of you deeply and that I have respected you.
 For everything that you gave me and everything you made possible for me with your care and love.
 Hold each other and stand together with love and trust....
 God's blessing on us, in Him we are and we live....
 I am, with love always, your Willi.